Food hygiene training

 Local providers of training

-Basingstoke College of Technology offer the foundation, intermediate and advanced level of food hygiene courses accredited by the Chartered Institute of Environmental Health.
-For details of course dates, go the website below and look for the part time courses under Hospitality and Catering:
+Basingstoke College of Technology offers the foundation level course accredited by the Chartered Institute of Environmental Health.
+For details of course dates, go the website below:

 Basingstoke College of Technology website